evmcnb/quartz/content/Full/RRAPID Conditions and Management.md

 - loss of P waves
 - broad QRS

-All patients with severe hyperkalaemia or with ECG changes should have emergency treatment:
+All patients with severe/symptomatic hyperkalaemia or with ECG changes should have emergency treatment:
 - IV calcium gluconate - stabilise myocardium
 - Insulin/dextrose infusion - shift potassium into cells
 - Other - salbutamol nebs